osisoft/OMF-Developer-Companion-Guide/docs/OMF_Type_msg.rst

 Types with classification Static
 --------------------------------

-A type with classification ``static`` represents metadata describing an asset type as AF Element Template in PI AF Server.
+A type with classification ``static`` represents metadata describing an asset type as Asset Framework Element Template in Asset Framework Server.

-The ``Id`` property of the static type is used to create and link concrete assets, to create AF Elements and their structure.
+The ``Id`` property of the static type is used to create and link concrete assets, to create Asset Framework Elements and their structure.

-If the optional name property is omitted from the definition, the ``Id`` value is used to name the AF Element Template; otherwise the name value is used.
+If the optional name property is omitted from the definition, the ``Id`` value is used to name the Asset Framework Element Template; otherwise the name value is used.
 The template name is assembled from the following parts:

 ::